Painter · Los Angeles · Abstract Illusionism

 2008Art & Illusion — Susquehanna Art Museum, Harrisburg, PA

-2008Reflections from the Artist's Eye — Frederick Weisman Museum of Art, Pepperdine
+2008Reflections from the Artist's Eye — Frederick R. Weisman Museum of Art, Pepperdine University, Malibu, CA

-2004Sketchbook 88 — Galerie Sho Contemporary Art, Tokyo (with Basquiat, Hockney, Johns, Warhol, Stella, Lichtenstein, Haring, Picasso)
+2004Sketchbook 88 — Galerie Sho Contemporary Art, Tokyo, Japan (with Basquiat, Hockney, Johns, Warhol, Stella, Lichtenstein, Haring, Picasso)

-1984Breaking the Plane — Louis K. Meisel Gallery, New York
+1992Abstract Illusionism Revisited — Louis K. Meisel Gallery, New York, NY

-1983Centric 9 — Trompe L'Oeil Abstraction — Cal State Long Beach
+1983Centric 9: Trompe L'Oeil Abstraction — California State University, Long Beach, CA

 Permanent collections